perwendel/perwendel.github.io/_posts/tutorials/2015-06-01-spark-freemarker.markdown

 github: https://github.com/sparktutorials/BlogService_SparkExample
 category: intermediate
 summarytitle: Freemarker template example
-summary: Ccreate a HTML view of a blog
+summary: Create a HTML view of a blog
 ---

 ## Offering the same data as both JSON and HTML